 If you are sitting and only playing one table you can be more observant, but, in the long run, it will take you far longer to make money, even if you are good.
 The third type of player is a passive bad player.
 The passive bad players will almost never play hands and will slowly get blinded away.
 Avoid being this type of player at all costs.
 If you sit and wait for things to happen they never will.
 You have to be proactive when playing turbo games and look for spots to double your stack up.

 To look at the turbo games as a whole you should start off by playing passive and then move towards playing overly aggressive.
-It is a fast progression and after about the fifth blind level, when you have ten big blinds or less, is when you should begin to implement this strategy.
+It's a fast progression and after about the fifth blind level, when you have ten big blinds or less, is when you should begin to implement this strategy.
 If you have the same amount of chips you started the game with, all this means is that you haven't gotten any hands.
 A rush of cards in turbo games is great because you can chip up and run the table over.
-If you do happen to catch that rush of cards you will be able to win the game a great deal of the time.
-If you don't catch any hands it is hard to win these games, but, you will be able to maintain your stack size if you attack the blinds.
+If you do happen to catch that rush of cards you'll be able to win the game a great deal of the time.
+If you don't catch any hands it's hard to win these games, but you'll be able to maintain your stack size if you attack the blinds.

 There are also a number of hand ranges to look for later on in the game.
 If you start off with a passive-fold-almost-anything attitude, people will pick up on that if you are at a higher buy-in game.
 When the other players see you are playing passive is when you can start to pick them off or you can force them to fold in certain spots.
 You can become the aggressor by either re-shoving to the players raise before the flop or by making an opening raise yourself.